cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Upgrades

-As a platform operator, I am able to upgrade the Kubernetes cluster with the minimum application downtime.
+As a platform operator, I can upgrade the Kubernetes cluster with the minimum application downtime.

 As a platform operator, I can upgrade Cloud Foundry with minimum control plane downtime.